Ian Abercrombie: Personal life

 In 1956, Abercrombie was married to Elizabeth Romano and they divorced in 1978 after 22 years of marriage.
 In 1984, he was married to Gladys Abercrombie until his death in 2012.

 Death

 Abercrombie died from kidney failure in Los Angeles, California at Cedars-Sinai Medical Center on 26 January 2012, twenty days after the Wizards of Waverly Place finale.
 He was 77.
+He had recently been diagnosed with lymphoma.

-Star Wars Celebration VI included the panel "Vocal Stars of The Clone Wars", hosted by James Arnold Taylor and featuring cast members Matt Lanter, Ashley Eckstein, Dee Bradley Baker and Tom Kane.
-The cast dedicated the panel to Abercrombie.
+Star Wars Celebration VI included the panel "Vocal Stars of The Clone Wars", hosted by James Arnold Taylor and featuring cast members Matt Lanter, Ashley Eckstein, Dee Bradley Baker and Tom Kane, who all dedicated the panel to Abercrombie.
 Additionally, The Clone Wars episode "The Lawless" includes a dedication to Abercrombie in the opening titles.